Site Search

 Skip to main content

-The Physician Health Program is a confidential and collaborative approach to ensuring your health condition does not impact patient safety.
-Each physician’s health situation is unique and is approached respectfully, sensitively, and with the utmost confidentiality.
+The Health and Practice Program is a confidential and collaborative approach to ensuring the health condition of a College registrant (physician, podiatrist, and physician assistant) does not impact patient safety.
+Each registrant’s health situation is unique and is approached respectfully, sensitively, and with the utmost confidentiality.

 Program Objectives

-To the extent the physician’s health permits, our focus is to ensure the physician is supported to maintain a safe practice.
-In some instances, this may include ongoing physician monitoring, changing scope of practice, a health assessment or a leave of absence from practice.
+To the extent the registrant’s health permits, our focus is to ensure the registrant is supported to maintain a safe practice.
+In some instances, this may include ongoing monitoring, changing scope of practice, a health assessment or a leave of absence from practice.

 Business people or doctor talking to customer and using laptop a